lrex93497/fine-tune-BERT-base-uncased-QA-SQuAD2.0/README.md

 f1: 59.1615</br>

 On the classifier alone, it can get 72.6899% of accuracy for classifing answerable and unanswerable question.</br></br>
 On the QA bert alone, The F1 is 32.7591, EM is 24.9474.
-In the system, we do not use [CLS] output for unanswerable question, since the QA bert alone has almost no ability to answer unanswerable question, which also leads to low f1 and EM.</br>
+In the system, we do not use [CLS] output for unanswerable question, since the QA bert alone has almost no ability to answer unanswerable question, which also leads to low f1 and EM.
+However, for QA bert alone and counting answerable question only, f1 score is 62.04. </br>

 The model is uploaded to huggingface, Bert QA at https://huggingface.co/lrex93497/bert_qa_pt_3, Classifier at https://huggingface.co/lrex93497/bert_qa_classifier_pt_3
 </br>